+When it starts getting humid it’s almost certain that many would be wearing frizzy hair.
+Humidity triggers locks to suddenly become unmanageable and this applies to all hair types.
 When humidity is high, many people find themselves suddenly sporting dry, uncooperative and rough hair.
 It’s true that humid days alone can bring havoc in your locks but there are other factors that can do exactly the same and when these things come together, you sure are not going to be happy with its effects on your hair.

 Taming Hair During Humid Days

 First, you’ll need to understand the effects of humidity on hair.
 Once you do, you’d have the necessary knowledge to come out victorious against humidity.
 Expect that you’ll wake up to several hot humid days this season.
 It’s the summer season after all.

 As the days get hotter, your hair will start reacting with the moisture level in the air.
 You should know that the human hair is hygroscopic.
 This is a fancy way of saying that our hair readily absorbs and retains moisture especially during days of high temperature and high humidity.
 This makes the hair swell.

 Why is this so?
 Let us get to know the hair better.
 There are two types of protein in our hair.
 These two are the orthocortex and the paracortex.
 These two types of hair protein have different reactions to water molecules.
 This difference in reaction to water molecules will result to some parts absorbing more water while other parts absorbing less water.
 This will result to twisting in your locks or cause the hair to become frizzy.

 Those who have naturally curly hair would experience either having excessive curliness or get frizzy hair during humid days.
 It is best to leave your curly locks alone when drying it out (air dry it and do not use a hair dryer) or at least minimise brushing and combing it during humid days as this would create friction.

 Moroccan Argan Oil